jpsdr/MKVToolnix-Windows-7/lib/nlohmann-json/README.md

 ## Supported compilers

-Though it's 2015 already, the support for C++11 is still a bit sparse.
+Though it's 2016 already, the support for C++11 is still a bit sparse.
 Currently, the following compilers are known to work:

-- GCC 4.8 - 5.2
+- GCC 4.9 - 6.0 (and possibly later)
-- Clang 3.4 - 3.7
+- Clang 3.4 - 3.9 (and possibly later)
-- Microsoft Visual C++ 14.0 RC
+- Microsoft Visual C++ 14.0 RC (and possibly later)

 I would be happy to learn about other compilers/versions.

+Please note:

+- GCC 4.8 does not work because of two bugs ([55817](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=55817) and [57824](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=57824)) in the C++11 support.
+- For GCC running on MinGW or Android SDK, the error `'to_string' is not a member of 'std'` (or similarly, for `strtod`) may occur.
+Note this is not an issue with the code,  but rather with the compiler itself.
+Please refer to [this site](http://tehsausage.com/mingw-to-string) and [this discussion](https://github.com/nlohmann/json/issues/136) for information on how to fix this bug.

 ## Examples